Menu

 SUBMISSIONS

-Up to 5000 words for writing, 16 panels for graphic novellas.
-Pitches and pencils welcome.
+We prefer submissions under 6000 words for writing or 16 panels for graphic novellas.
+Pitches and pencils are welcome.

 Please send all submissions to submissions@tractorbeam.earth.